vdim/yz/doc/SYNTAX.md

 In order to filter your collection due to some condition through some property you should specify your predicate after name of class before symbol "#" in parenthesis.
-You should specify property in left part of expression then you should specify binary operation and at last right part of expression
+You should specify property in left part of expression then you should specify binary operation and at last right part of expression:

     string#(empty = false)
     => (["Bob"] ["Alice"] ["Marry"] ["Kris"] ["David"] ["Alexander"])

-Of course it is more interesting the filtering self object, so YZ supports refering to self object due to symbol "&":
+Of course it is more interesting the filtering self object (for strings or integers at least), so YZ supports refering to self object due to symbol "&":

     string#(& = "Bob")
     => (["Bob"])

 YZ supports:

 * equality (equals to = function of Clojure or .equals method of Java):

     string#(& = "Bob")